gary-kaufman/gkaufman-dev-blog/README.md

 # gkaufman-dev-blog

-This project uses MkDocs and Material for MkDocs to produce a static site for my occasional blog post.
+This project uses [MkDocs](https://www.mkdocs.org/) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) to produce a static site for my occasional blog post.
+The [Setting up a blog](https://squidfunk.github.io/mkdocs-material/setup/setting-up-a-blog/) article by Material for MkDocs has been the most helpful in working on this project.

 ## Required Packages